pshriwise/obsidian_work_vault/NSE CI Notes.md

 ![[Pasted image 20220824141126.png]]

-## Keeping the runner going after logging out
+## Keeping the runner online after logging out

 Once you've checked that all of this works, we'll want to get the runner setup to continue after logging out of the machine.